bingoex/rp/README.md

-#RP
+# RP

-a http proxy server.
+a http reverse proxy server.
 - you can add your logic before really request.

 ## How to Use